Sanjeev Sabhlok

 • You can subscribe to my blog where I post thoughts on various issues.

 • You can also be my internet friend on Facebook, Linkedin, Plaxo, Myspace, Yahoo , Sulekha, Orkut, or Shelfari.
-I’m quite open to making new friends since I’ve got unambiguous political motives and I need friends to carry my message and become my supporters!
+I’m quite open to making new friends since I’ve got unequivocal political motives and I need friends to carry my message and become my supporters!
 See, I’m very transparent and don’t hide my motives!
 But in doing so I would like to assure you that my message is for your own good.
 Have a think about it.
 No compulsion.

 What do I do apart from being a faceless bureaucrat?